Consensys/linea-monorepo/sdk/README.md

 - `l1FeeEstimatorOptions?`: (Optional)
   - Description: Configuration options for estimating transaction fees on Layer 1.
   - Fields:
-    - `maxFeePerGas?`: `bigint` (Optional)
+    - `maxFeePerGasCap?`: `bigint` (Optional)
       - Description: The maximum gas price (in wei) you're willing to pay per unit of gas on L1.
       - Default: If not provided, a default value of `100000000000n` is used.
     - `gasFeeEstimationPercentile?`: `number` (Optional)
       - Description: The percentile of recent gas prices to use for fee estimation (used in `eth_feeHistory`).
       - Default: If not provided, a default value of `20` is used.
     - `enforceMaxGasFee?`: `boolean` (Optional)
-      - Description: If true, ensures the gas fee does not exceed maxFeePerGas.
+      - Description: If true, ensures the gas fee does not exceed maxFeePerGasCap.
       - Default: `false`
 - `l2FeeEstimatorOptions?`: (Optional)
   - Description: Configuration options for estimating transaction fees on Layer 2.
   - Fields:
-    - `maxFeePerGas?`: `bigint` (Optional)
+    - `maxFeePerGasCap?`: `bigint` (Optional)
       - Description: The maximum gas price (in wei) you're willing to pay per unit of gas on L2.
       - Default: If not provided, a default value of `100000000000n` is used.
     - `gasFeeEstimationPercentile?`: `number` (Optional)
       - Description: The percentile of recent gas prices to use for fee estimation (used in `eth_feeHistory`).
       - Default: If not provided, a default value of `20` is used.
     - `enforceMaxGasFee?`: `boolean` (Optional)
-      - Description: If true, ensures the gas fee does not exceed maxFeePerGas.
+      - Description: If true, ensures the gas fee does not exceed maxFeePerGasCap.
       - Default: `false`
 - `l1SignerPrivateKeyOrWallet`: `string | Wallet` <strong>(Required in "read-write" mode)</strong>
   - Description: Credentials used to sign transactions on Layer 1.